 - Boost the immune system

 - Blood sugar maintenance

 - Good for bone health

 - Support a healthy brain and balanced mood

-Lastly, if you’re seriously interested in getting healthy, restoring your digestion, and boosting your energy then check out my new comprehensive program Restore your Gut Health, details here https://eatyournutrition.com/restore-your-gut-health-enrollment.
+Lastly, if you’re interested in getting healthy, restoring your digestion, and boosting your energy, check out my new comprehensive program Restore your Gut Health, details here https://eatyournutrition.com/restore-your-gut-health-enrollment.

 In the program, you get a ton of delicious satisfying recipes as well as strategies that will help rebuild your intestinal flora.

-Or join me on my Facebook page https://www.facebook.com/EatYourNutrition where I’ll be sharing more information, tips and recipes to help you live a happier, healthier life.
+Or join me on my Facebook page https://www.facebook.com/EatYourNutrition where I’ll share more information, tips and recipes to help you live a happier, healthier life.